 To Book A Trip Contact Us At:

 Cost: $650/day weekdays, $750/day weekends (Fri-Sun), $500/day in September.
+Two day minimum.
 Food included.
 Katya (chef and 1st mate) aboard? $200 extra.
 Maximum of 5 people.
 Guests can board the evening before (8:30 pm) at no additional charge.
-Check our calendar for availability; we schedule trips during the "daysail schedule" days but we usually book several weeks in advance (at least) to ensure availability.
+Check our calendar for availability; we schedule trips during the "daysail schedule" days but we usually book several months in advance (at least) to ensure availability.

 PORT WING OVERNIGHT: This is a great family trip and a unique vacation with both great sailing and onshore exploring.
 This trip is for couples or families who might be beginners to living aboard but interested in a solid overnight with lots of sailing.
 Here on the north shore, we refer to this trip as "going to the tropics."
 The warm waters and sandy beaches of the south shore are a mere 4-hour sail away.
 The great thing about Port Wing is the variety of things to do once you get there.
 There are rivers and estuaries to explore by kayak and dinghy.
 There's an awesome beach to enjoy where you can brave the waters with a swim.
 The village of Port Wing is a leisurely walk away.
 Or, you can just sit back and relax in the cockpit and enjoy a good book.
 Returning the next day offers more time on the water and great sailing.